News & Events

 Where should our buses drop off and pick up participants?

-The address of Capitol Square is 1000 Bank Street.
-Buses should drop off/pick up groups on Bank Street, between N 9th St. and N 10th St, known as the pedestrian plaza.
+- Buses should drop off groups on 9th St. OR Bank Street, between N 9th St. and N 10th St, known as the pedestrian plaza.

-For handicap and stroller accessibility, participants should be dropped off at Grace St. and N 9th St.
+- For handicap and stroller accessibility, participants should be dropped off on N 9th Street at Grace St.

 Is bus parking available?

-Buses may park at the Capitol Square Auxiliary Bus Parking Facility located at 2400 W. Leigh St. Richmond, VA 23220.
+If the Stadium Blue Lot fills up, there is additional overflow bus parking at the Capitol Square Auxiliary Bus Parking Facility, located at 2400 W. Leigh St. Richmond, VA 23220.
 Download a printable map on the Virginia General Assembly website.

 What are parking options for vehicles?